tomcourt/enguino/README.md

 The auxiliary display consists of two lines of a 4 digit [7 segment LED displays].
 Limited text would be shown on the s.
 Some letters are displayed in the wrong case, for example 't' instead of 'T'.
 The letters 'M', 'W' and 'X' can not be displayed in an any form.
 Others like 'V' end up looking the same as 'U'.

 A caution/warning [bicolor LED] is reworked by soldering onto the 'colon' column of the top display.
 Red - warning(fix it now or land), yellow - alert(look into it before it becomes a problem), green - ok.
+The center of the LED goes to pin 7 (the colon's column), red (the flat side) to pin 4 (c segment), green to pin 2 (d segment).
+Display pins are in DIP order, from the display side, pins 1-7 along the bottom are in reading order, 8-14 in reverse order across the top.

 An acknowledge pushbutton is also part of the display.